 - Stroke the test tube slowly several times with a bar magnet's N pole, starting at the stopper and finishing at the tip (rounded end).
 Watch what happens to the iron filings. - Float the rubbed nail again, bring the test tube close, rounded end to nail tip, then to nail head.
 Is the test tube like a rubbed or an unrubbed nail? - Shake test tube and test it with the floating nail again, has it changed?
 Why? - If you hammered on a magnetized nail would you be able to change its properties?
 Try it.
 What happens inside the hammered nail?
 An alternate procedure is to drop the mail to the floor many times.
-The nail has a hard landing.
-Both the hammering and the sudden acceleration tend to randomize magnetic domains.
+The nail has a hard landing which simulates hammering.